boulix3/boulix3/README.md

 ### Currently hacking on
 [Sub.Net](https://github.com/subdotnet)

-🙋‍♀️ Sub.Net Sdk will provide tools to create a subnet easily.
+🙋‍♀️ Sub.Net Sdk will provide tools to create a subnet easily in .Net.

 It contains everything needed to create a custom avalanche subnet VM.
 It implements the grpc protos required, and it is compatible with metamask (custom handlers).